Frequently Asked Questions (FAQs)

 Yes.
 On the Artist Registration Form you can select ‘I am entering on behalf of a deceased artist.’
 Please use the prefix ‘The late …’ for the artist’s name.

 Yes.
 When uploading the image, please make sure it is the entirety of the work.
 On the Artwork Submission Form, the dimensions of the entire work should be stated.
 Please remember the size limits are in place.
 Diptych, triptych or polyptych must be clearly labelled, (e.g.1 of 2, 2 of 2, etc.) at the point of delivery.

 What type of image can I upload?

 - Please upload 2 images per work: the entire artwork without frame and a close-up.

-- Please upload the images in JPEG or JPG format.
+- Please upload the images in JPG format.
 Each image must not exceed 5MB.

 Can I wait to frame my work until I find out it has been selected?

 Yes, you can.
 When you fill in the Artwork Submission Form, please estimate the dimensions including the frame.
 Remember your work must not exceed 60cm x 60cm when framed.

 I paid the entry fee for 4 pieces of artwork, but I decided to submit only 3 pieces in the end.
 Can I get a refund?